sylvain-meunier/stageL3/Rapport/rapport.typ

 = Introduction

-We present here some results regarding the analysis of tempo curve of musical performances, with score-based and scoreless approaches extending previously existing models.
+Unlike one may imagine, a performance of a given sheet music does need to contains some errors in order to sound "musical".
+Otherwise, the result would sound too unhumanize, automatic, i.e., unalive and thus unmusical.

-The Music Information Retrieval (MIR) community focuses on three ways to compute musical information.
+The @mir community focuses on three ways to compute musical information.
 The first one is raw audio, either recorded or generated, encoded using WAVE or MP3 format.
 The computation is based on a physical understanding of signals, using audio frames and spectrum, and represents the most common and accessible type of data.
 The second is a more musically-informed format, that indicates mainly two parameters : pitch (i.e., the note that the listener hear) and duration, encoded within a MIDI file.
 Such a file can be displayed as a piano roll, i.e., a graph whose x-axis is time and y-axis is pitch (hence, the y-axis is discrete).
 The last way to encode musical information is the computed counterpart of sheet music.
 A sheet music is a way to write down a musical score, that is usually computed as a MusicXML file, mainly for display purposes.
 It comes with a *symbolic* and abstract notation for time, that only describes the length of events in relation to a specific abstract unit, called a @beat, and the pitch of each event.
 This kind of data is actually the least common and accessible.\

 To actually play a sheet music, one needs a given @tempo, usually indicated as the amount of beat per minute (BPM).
-Therefore, the notion of tempo allows to translate symbolic notation (expressed in musical unit, e.g., beats) to real time events (expressed in real time unit, e.g., seconds).
+Therefore, the notion of tempo allows to translate symbolic notation expressed in #gls("mtu", long:false) to real time events expressed in #gls("rtu", long:false).
 We will discuss later on a formal definition of tempo.
 However, tempo itself is insufficient to describe an actual performance of a sheet music, i.e., the sequence of real time events.
 Indeed, @peter2023sounding present four parameters, among which tempo and @articulation appear the most salient in contrast with @velocity and timing.
 The latter represents the delay between the theorical real time onset according to the current tempo, and the actual onset heared in the performance.
 Even though such a delay is inevitable for neurological and biological reasons, those timings are usually overemphasized and understood as part of the musical expressivity of the performance.\

-In this study, we shall focus mainly on tempo estimation for a given performance recorded as a MIDI file, on both a local and global level.
+In this study, we shall focus mainly on tempo estimation for a given performance recorded as a MIDI file, on both a local and global level. @soa presents an overview of the domain and related problems.
+We then present the following contributions :
+- a justified proposition for a formal definition of tempo based on #cite(<raphael_probabilistic_2001>, form: "normal"), #cite(<kosta_mazurkabl:_2018>, form: "normal") and #cite(<hu_batik-plays-mozart_2023>, form: "normal") (#link(<formal_consider>)[III.A]) ; and some immediate consequences (#link(<naive_use>)[III.B])
+- a revision of #cite(<large_dynamics_1999>, form: "normal") and #cite(<schulze_keeping_2005>, form: "normal") to fit a score-based approach (#link(<largmodif>)[III.C])
+- a general theorical framework for scoreless tempo estimation with application to #cite(<murphy_quantization_2011>, form: "normal") #cite(<romero-garcia_model_2022>, form: "normal") (#link(<estimator_intro>)[IV.B])
+- an extension of #cite(<romero-garcia_model_2022>, form: "normal"), to fit tempo estimation, and some new theorical results (#link(<quanti>)[IV.D], #link(<quanti_revised>)[IV.E] and @gonzalo_spectre)
+- A method for data augmentation, and results based on #cite(<foscarin_asap:_2020>, form: "normal") and #cite(<peter_automatic_2023>, form: "normal") (@data_gen)

+This report and associated algorithms can be found on #cite(<git>, form: "normal").

-= State of Art
+= State of Art <soa>

 Even though the community studies the four parameters, the hierarchy exposed by #cite(<peter2023sounding>, form:"normal") embodies quite well their relative priority within litterature. @Kosta2016Mapping present results pointing that, although velocities don't help to meaningfully estimate tempo, the latter allows to marginally upgrade velocity-related predictions.
 Actually, velocity appears to be more of a score parameter rather than a performance one : automatic learning methods trained on performances of a single piece showed much better results when asked to predict velocities employed by another performer on the same piece than when trained on other performances of the same performer.\

 Tempo and related works actually hold a prominent place in litterature.
 Direct tempo estimation was first computed based on probabilistic models (@raphael_probabilistic_2001 @nakamura_stochastic_2015 #cite(<nakamura_outer-product_2014>, form:"normal")), and physical / neurological models (@large_dynamics_1999 @schulze_keeping_2005) ; before the community tried neural network models #cite(<Kosta2016Mapping>, form:"normal") and hybrids approaches (@shibata_non-local_2021).
 As the majority of previous examples, we shall focus here on mathematically and/or musically explainable methods.\

-Since tempo needs a symbolic representation to be meaningful, one can consider transcription as a tempo-related work.
+Since tempo needs a symbolic representation to be meaningful, one can consider @transcription as a tempo-related work.
 We will keep this discussion for @quanti and @conclusion.\

 However, note-alignement, that is matching each note of a performance with those indicated by a given score is a very useful preprocessing technique, especially for direct tempo estimation and further analysis, such as #cite(<kosta_mazurkabl:_2018>, form:"normal") #cite(<hentschel_annotated_2021>, form:"normal") #cite(<hu_batik-plays-mozart_2023>, form:"normal").
 Two main methods are to be found in litterature : a dynamic programming algorithm, equivalent to finding a shortest path (@muller_memory-restricted_nodate), that can works on raw audio (WAVE files) ; and a Hidden Markov Model (@nakamura_performance_2017) that needs more formatted data, such as MIDI files.

-In this report, we will present the following contributions :
-- a justified proposition for a formal definition of tempo based on @raphael_probabilistic_2001, @kosta_mazurkabl:_2018 and @hu_batik-plays-mozart_2023 (#link(<formal_consider>)[III.A]) ; and some immediate consequences (#link(<naive_use>)[III.B])
-- a revision of @large_dynamics_1999 and @schulze_keeping_2005 to fit a score-based approach (#link(<largmodif>)[III.C])
-- a theorical framework for scoreless tempo estimation (#link(<estimator_intro>)[IV.B])
-- an extension of @romero-garcia_model_2022, to fit tempo estimation, and some new theorical results (#link(<quanti>)[IV.D], #link(<quanti_revised>)[IV.E] and @gonzalo_spectre)
-- generated data based on @foscarin_asap:_2020 and @peter_automatic_2023 (@data_gen)

 = Score-based approaches